Product and coproduct in string topology

-We will give a geometric proof of the above theorem.
-We will see in the proof that this vanishing is closely related to the vanishing of the so-called trivial coproduct.
-An alternative algebraic proof using signs, at least with field coefficients, is sketched in Remark~\ref{rem:vanishing2}.
+We will give two proofs of the theorem: a short proof using signs assuming that $2$ is invertible in the coefficients, and a maybe more enlightening geometric proof showing that this vanishing is closely related to the vanishing of the so-called trivial coproduct.
+We will in fact show that the Chas-Sullivan product is essentially trivial on the figure eight space $\La\x_M\La$, which is also the target of the coproduct.
+(See Proposition~\ref{prop:CSF2}.)

+\begin{proof}[Proof of Theorem~\ref{thm:trivial} using signs when $2$ is invertible] Recall from Theorems~\ref{thm:CSalg} and~\ref{thm:coGHalg} that the product $\wedge$ is graded commutative while the coproduct $\widetilde\vee$ is graded anti-commutative, after a degree $n$ shift of the homology.
+More precisely, for $A\in C_{k+n}(\Lambda;k)$, we have